 Mount Everest: Personal Goals and Business Development

 The reality is that I need to be fit enough to trek over 14 days up to 10 hours a day at altitudes where your oxygen carrying capacity is 50%.
-This is a very personal goal and journey as it will require a significant amount of weight loss and fitness gain.
+Strong enough to carry 10kg of personal kit and fit enough to enjoy this unique experience.
+This is a very personal goal and will require a significant transformation of weight loss and fitness gain.

 About the author